Andy53/ERC.Xdbg/README.md

  / /___ / _, _/ /___
 /_____ /_/ |_|\____/
 -------------------------
-Error: Arguments must be provided.
-Use --help for detailed information.
 Globals:
    Global arguments can be appended to any command and will persist for the length of the session until X64dbg is next restarted.